polymerchm/ccMVC/README.md

 *Identify mode*

 In identify mode, you touch the fingerboard to indicate a fingering  When you hit Find, all possible "names" for the chord are given.
 If the fingering is a chord partial, then the missing chord tones are indicated.
 If there are capos, you will be prevented from fretting "behind" the capo.
+If you tap one of the "names" for the chord, all of its chord tones are displayed on the fretboad and the original notes in the query are circled.
+Tapping the fretboard clears this "chord scale".

 *Scale Mode*